gabrielamelian/angular5-learning/README.md

-# angular5-learning
-To gather material for learning Angular 5 framework
+# Learning Angular 5
+This repository is to gather information and key learning points from the Angular5 course.

+### Day 1